 Here is a summary of a theme-based unit I developed by following these steps.
 It’s a work in progress, so the last part is not completed yet.

 The issue dealt with waste pollution on a local scale, and we focused on paper waste.
-We COLLECTED geographical information which was connected to energy and water used in producing paper, as well as local deforestation in our national park and the city.
+We COLLECTED geographical information connected to energy and water used in producing paper and local deforestation in our national park and the city.
 We went outdoors, took photos, mapped the locations, and interviewed people.

 We developed communication and critical thinking skills by collaboratively connecting the waste of energy, water, deforestation to loss of local habitats and species decline.
 We also discussed helping animals in need.